 - A completed and signed copy of form i-912 (Request for Fee Waiver) with all supporting documents such as proof of benefit or proof of school or proof of financial hardship etc.

-- Evidence that your spouse has been a U.S. citizen for the last three years:
+i.
+Evidence that your spouse has been a U.S. citizen for the last three years.
+Supporting documents may include:

-Form FS-240, ‘Report of Birth Abroad of a Citizen of the United States of America’, and
+-Form FS-240, ‘Report of Birth Abroad of a Citizen of the United States of America’.

-- Proof of termination of all prior marriages of your spouse-divorce decree(s), annulment(s), or death certificate(s); and
+iii.
+Proof of termination of all prior marriages of your spouse-divorce decree(s), annulment(s), or death certificate(s) if applicable.

-- Documents referring to you and your spouse:
+iv.
+Documents referring to you and your spouse, such as:

 – Tax returns, bank accounts, leases, mortgages, or birth certificates of children, or